ftrackhq/integrations/doc/using/exporting_project.rst

 .. image:: /image/create_project_done.png

+At this point the project are created on your :term:`ftrack server <ftrack server>` and from the Project spreadsheet it is possible to see the project and the structure that was defined in Nuke Studio.

-At this point you can go and have a look on the :term:`ftrack server <ftrack server>` for the result.
+At this point you can go and have a look on the
+` for the result.
 In here you will be able to see your project and the structure as was defined from within Nuke Studio.

 .. image:: /image/create_project_remote_result.png